FelixOnline/v2/content/articles/2011-1-13-blown-away-by-the-soleil.md

  - /arts/564/blown-away-by-the-soleil
 imported: true
 comments:
+ - value: >
- - Im going in a couple of weeks cant wait If its only half as good as Saltimbanco was itll be incredible
+     I'm going in a couple of weeks... can't wait!
+If it's only half as good as Saltimbanco was, it'll be incredible.

 # Article Taxonomies
 categories: